-die cut gaskets and industrial kiss cut gaskets
+die cut gaskets and industrial gaskets

-gasket manufacturing experts with in-house tooling
+industrial gasket manufacturing experts offer in-house tooling

 Key factors for choosing die cut industrial gaskets materials:

 1) Temperature - the most important factor in choosing die cut industrial gasket materials.
 When high temperatures at the gasketed joint need to be sealed, the potential choices are quickly eliminated.
 If the system operating temperatures approach a die cut gasket material's max continuous operating temperature, the next best material should be chosen.

 2) Chemical compatibility to the media to be sealed (including system cleanouts).
 There are many different fluids and gases to seal, and many choices of die cut industrial gaskets.

 3) Pressure at the gasketed joint.
 The internal pressure of the fluid should be a determining factor in choosing a die cut gasket sealing material.
 If severe cycling or pressures changes occur frequently, a more robust material may be required.